Myalgic encephalomyelitis/chronic fatigue syndrome

 To better identify people with ME/CFS, diagnostic criteria should include these four types of symptoms:

-- One or both of these neurological symptoms:
+- one or both of these neurological symptoms:

-- Cognitive impairment, such as problems with thinking, memory, attention, organization skills, and information processing.
+- cognitive impairment, such as problems with thinking, memory, attention, organization skills, and information processing.
 These symptoms are often made worse after physical exertion, prolonged standing, or mental tasks.

-- Orthostatic intolerance, which is a worsening of symptoms upon assuming and maintaining upright posture.
+- orthostatic intolerance, which is a worsening of symptoms upon assuming and maintaining upright posture.
 This can include lightheadedness, fainting, increased fatigue, cognitive worsening, headaches, or nausea with standing and often some relief with lying down.

 Many people with ME/CFS also experience additional symptoms, including:

-- Muscle pain
+- muscle pain

-- Pain in the joints without swelling or redness
+- pain in the joints without swelling or redness

-- Headaches of a new type, pattern, or severity
+- headaches of a new type, pattern, or severity

-- Swollen or tender lymph nodes in the neck or armpit
+- swollen or tender lymph nodes in the neck or armpit

-- A sore throat that is frequent or recurring
+- a sore throat that is frequent or recurring

-- Sensitivity to light and sound
+- sensitivity to light and sound

-- Nausea
+- nausea

-- Allergies or sensitivities to foods, odors, chemicals, or medications
+- allergies or sensitivities to foods, odors, chemicals, or medications.

 Your doctor will also want to consider other possible reasons for your symptoms, such as:

-- Hypothyroidism (underactive thyroid gland)
+- hypothyroidism (underactive thyroid gland)

-- Adrenal insufficiency (underactive adrenal gland)
+- adrenal insufficiency (underactive adrenal gland)

-- Heart disorders
+- heart disorders

-- Sleep apnea or narcolepsy
+- sleep apnea or narcolepsy

-- Side effects of medications
+- side effects of medications

-- Chronic hepatitis
+- chronic hepatitis

-Your doctor will examine you and likely order some basic blood tests, such as a red blood cell count (hematocrit), white blood cell count and differential white blood cell count, thyroid, kidney and liver tests.
+Your doctor will examine you and likely order some basic blood tests such as a red blood cell count (hematocrit), white blood cell count and differential white blood cell count, thyroid, kidney, and liver tests.
 Additional, more specialized testing may be needed, including testing of your autonomic nervous system.

-Expected duration of chronic fatigue syndrome
+Expected duration of ME/CFS

 To be diagnosed as ME/CFS, symptoms must last for at least six months.
 Unfortunately, in many people, symptoms persist for years.
-Symptoms tend to be worse in the first one to two years, and level of functioning gradually improving over time.
+Symptoms tend to be worse in the first one to two years, and level of functioning gradually improves over time.
 However, only a small percentage of people recover to full health.

 There are no specific actions a person can take to prevent ME/CFS.

-There is no FDA proven treatment for ME/CFS.
-However, clinician acknowledgement of the patient’s condition as ME/CFS and symptom guided approaches can improve quality of life.
+There is no FDA-proven treatment for ME/CFS.
+However, clinician acknowledgement of the patient’s condition as ME/CFS and symptom-guided approaches can improve quality of life.

 In general, doctors use a combination of the following:

-- Lifestyle changes.
-Patients are often initially encouraged to slow down, minimize physical exertion and try to avoid psychological stress.
-They learn to save their energy for essential activities at home or work and to cut back on less-important activities.
+- Lifestyle changes: Patients are often initially encouraged to slow down, minimize physical exertion, and try to avoid psychological stress.
+They learn to save their energy for essential activities at home or work and to cut back on less important activities.

-- Pacing of physical activities.
-Patients must first recognize the level of physical exertion that will trigger post-exertional malaise (PEM) symptoms and avoid reaching that level.
+- Pacing of physical activities: Patients must first recognize the level of physical exertion that will trigger post-exertional malaise (PEM) symptoms and avoid reaching that level.
 With the help of a physical therapist or personal trainer experienced with ME/CFS, they then can begin an exercise program.
 But it must be paced to avoid PEM symptoms.
 Once there is comfort with what activities can be done and for how long, a program to help prevent deconditioning can be constructed.

-- Pacing of cognitive activities.
-Similar to the goals for physical pacing, patients need to initially try to avoid stressful, intense or prolonged mental tasks, especially those with tight deadlines.
+- Pacing of cognitive activities: Similar to the goals for physical pacing, patients need to initially try to avoid stressful, intense, or prolonged mental tasks, especially those with tight deadlines.
 Adaptations to work or school obligations are often required.

-- Addressing symptoms related to orthostatic intolerance.
-Staying well hydrated, adding salt, wearing compression stockings, and avoiding prolonged standing can help prevent lightheadedness and extreme fatigue.
+- Addressing symptoms related to orthostatic intolerance: Staying well hydrated, adding salt, wearing compression stockings, and avoiding prolonged standing can help prevent lightheadedness and extreme fatigue.

-- Improving sleep quality.
-This starts with sleep hygiene.
-Your doctor may suggest low dose trazadone or a tricyclic antidepressant before bed.
+- Improving sleep quality: This starts with sleep hygiene.
+Your doctor may suggest low-dose trazadone or a tricyclic antidepressant before bed.

-- Treating existing pain.
-Aspirin, acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs) are used to treat headaches, muscle pain and joint pain.
+- Treating existing pain: Aspirin, acetaminophen (Tylenol), or nonsteroidal anti-inflammatory drugs (NSAIDs) are used to treat headaches, muscle pain, and joint pain.
 Antidepressant medications also may help to reduce chronic pain.

 When to call a professional